tprasadtp/protonvpn-docker/README.md

 ## Health-checks

 There is a `healthcheck` script available under /usr/local/bin (Added in 2.2.2-hotfix2).
 It will use `https://api.protonvpn.ch` to verify the country to which VPN is connected.
-By default service will keep checking every `LIVE_PROBE_INTERVAL` _(default = 120)_ seconds using the same api endpoint.
+By default service will keep checking every `LIVE_PROBE_INTERVAL` _(default = 60)_ seconds using the same api endpoint, script is only added for convenience.

 ## Known issues